What your credit score means for your mortgage

 - Federal Housing Administration (FHA) loan: If your credit score is 580 or better, your down payment can be as little as 3.5 percent.
 You can search for an FHA lender at HUD.gov

-- Fannie Mae’s HomeReady loan: You’ll need a credit score of 620 or higher, depending on factors like your debt-to-income ratio.
+- Fannie Mae’s HomeReady loan: You’ll need a credit score of 620 or higher, depending on factors like your debt-to-income ratio, although nontraditional credit maybe considered.
 Your down payment can be as little as 3 percent.
-Here’s a good Zillow article on this one.

 - USDA rural development (RD) loan: This loan is only available to lower-income homebuyers who want to live in designated rural areas, which includes towns with populations under 20,000.
 It requires a credit score of at least 640.
 It’s one of the only zero-down-payment options out there.
 Learn more at USDA.gov.